What is Bowed Tendon Horse and How It Can Affect Your Horse

 Horse Bowed Tendon Recovery

-Your horse will be expected to make a full recovery with a bowed tendon.
+Your horse will be expected to fully recover with a bowed tendon.

 However, your horse will also need to go through months and months of rest.
 The rehabilitation process to get your horse up and moving and active in a healthy way can take quite a long time to do without risking undue (re)injury to your horse.
 Using a supplement like TRI-ACTA H.A. for Equine can aid in recovery, pain relief, and overall inflammation.